AliceWonderMiscreations/CacheInterfaceAPCu/README.md

 PHP-FIG is the [PHP Framework Interop Group](https://www.php-fig.org/).
 They exist largely to create standards that make it easier for different developers around the world to create different projects that will work well with each other.
-PHP-FIG was a driving force behind the PSR-0 and PSR-4 autoload standards for example that make it *much much* easier to integrate PHP class libraries written by other people into your web applications.
+PHP-FIG was a driving force behind the PSR-0 and PSR-4 auto-load standards for example that make it *much much* easier to integrate PHP class libraries written by other people into your web applications.